codeigniter4/CodeIgniter4/user_guide_src/source/libraries/throttler.rst

         'post' => ['throttle', 'CSRF']
     ];

 And that's all there is to it.
-Now all POST requests made on the site will have be rate limited.
+Now all POST requests made on the site will have to be rate limited.

 ***************
 Class Reference